Table of Contents

 - And more…

-It is always 100% free to open a PayPal personal account and takes only a matter of minutes to get up and running.
-You can always upgrade to business account later, as needed.
+It is always 100% free to open a PayPal personal account, and it takes only a matter of minutes to get up and running.
+You can always upgrade to a business account later, as needed.